History of Afghanistan: Arab conquest

-Ghaznavids
+Ghaznavid Empire

 The Ghaznavid dynasty ruled from the city of Ghazni in eastern Afghanistan.
 From 997 to his death in 1030, Mahmud of Ghazni turned the former provincial city of Ghazni into the wealthy capital of an extensive empire which covered most of today's Afghanistan, eastern and central Iran, Pakistan, parts of India, Turkmenistan, Tajikistan, and Uzbekistan.
 Mahmud of Ghazni (Mahmude Ghaznavi in local pronunciation) consolidated the conquests of his predecessors and the city of Ghazni became a great cultural centre as well as a base for frequent forays into the Indian subcontinent.
 The Nasher Khans became princes of the Kharoti until the Soviet invasion.

-Ghorids
+Ghurids

-The Ghaznavid dynasty was defeated in 1148 by the Ghurids from Ghor, but the Ghaznavid Sultans continued to live in Ghazni as the 'Nasher' until the early 20th century.
-The empire was established by three brothers from Ghor region of Afghanistan Qutb al-Din, Sayf al-Din, Baha al-Din which all them fought against Ghaznavid emperor Bahram Shah of Ghazni but were not successful and killed in the process.
+The Ghurids defeated the Ghaznavid dynasty in 1148, but the Ghaznavid Sultans continued to live in Ghazni as the 'Nasher' until the early 20th century.
+The Ghurids were of Tajik origin and their empire was established by three brothers from the Ghor province of Afghanistan, namely Qutb al-Din, Sayf al-Din, Baha al-Din, all of whom fought against the Ghaznavid emperor Bahram Shah of Ghazni but were not successful and killed in the process.
 Initially Ala al-Din Husayn, the son of Baha al-Din defeated the Ghazanavid ruler Bahram Shah and to take revenge of his father and uncle's death ordered the city to be sacked.
 The Ghorids or Ghurids lost the northern territory of Transoxiana and northern Great Korasan especially their capital Ghor province due to the invasion of Seljucks but Sultan Ala al-Din's successors consolidated their power in India by defeating the remainder of Ghaznavid rulers.
 At their largest extent they ruled east of Iran, much of the Indian subcontinent like Pakistan, and north and central part of modern India.

-Mongol invasion
+Mongol conquest

 The Mongols invaded Afghanistan in 1221 having defeated the Khwarazmian armies.
 The Mongols invasion had long-term consequences with many parts of Afghanistan never recovering from the devastation.
 The towns and villages suffered much more than the nomads who were able to avoid attack.
 The destruction of irrigation systems maintained by the sedentary people led to the shift of the weight of the country towards the hills.
 The city of Balkh was destroyed and even 100 years later Ibn Battuta described it as a city still in ruins.
-While the Mongols were pursuing the forces of Jalal ad-Din Mingburnu they besieged the city of Bamyan.
+While the Mongols were pursuing the forces of Jalal al-Din Mangburni they besieged the city of Bamyan.
 In the course of the siege a defender's arrow killed Genghis Khan's grandson Mutukan.
 The Mongols razed the city and massacred its inhabitants in revenge, with its former site known as the City of Screams.
 Herat, located in a fertile valley, was destroyed as well but was rebuilt under the local Kart dynasty.
 After the Mongol Empire splintered, Herat eventually became part of the Ilkhanate while Balkh and the strip of land from Kabul through Ghazni to Kandahar went to the Chagatai Khanate.
 The Afghan tribal areas south of the Hindu Kush were usually either allied with the Khalji dynasty of northern India or independent.